-Some people produce more ear wax than others, but it's not a sign of bad hygiene.
+Some people naturally produce more ear wax than others — having a build-up of ear wax is not a sign of poor hygiene.

 You might be more likely to have a build-up of ear wax if you: